mozilla-mobile/firefox-ios/BUILDING.md

 Building Firefox for iOS
 ========================

-Prerequisites, as of *February 13, 2016*:
+Prerequisites, as of *March 28, 2016*:

-* Mac OS X 10.11.3
+* Mac OS X 10.11.4
-* Xcode 7.2.1 GM with the iOS 9.2.1 GM SDK (Betas not supported)
+* Xcode 7.3 GM with the iOS 9.3 GM SDK (Betas not supported)
 * Carthage 0.15 via Homebrew or direct install via https://github.com/Carthage/Carthage/releases/tag/0.15

 When running on a device:

-* A device that supports iOS 9.2.1 GM
+* A device that supports iOS 9.3 GM
 * One of the following:
  * A developer account and Admin access to the *Certificates, Identifiers & Profiles* section of the *iOS DevCenter*
  * A free developer account, new with Xcode 7